horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin-cash.md

 However, taking into account different direction of the engineering efforts on both sides these projects are likely to coexist.

-As a result of increased block size and post-fork blockchain code changes, the Bitcoin Cash blockchain got some significant differences.
+As a result of the increased block size and post-fork blockchain code changes, the Bitcoin Cash blockchain got some significant differences.

 ![](https://raw.githubusercontent.com/horizontalsystems/blockchain-crypto-guides/master/token_guides/images/bch-highlights-l.png)

-- Instant Confirmation
+- **Instant Confirmation**

     Bitcoin Cash (BCH) transactions reach finality faster making it more usable for everyday payments like paying for coffee, or a taxi ride where instant settlement is required.